If school nurses get sick, it could put Wichita Public Schools in a bind

 Nurse Pat Schuessler said while the pandemic is concerning, she believes the steps the school is taking will keep them safe.

-“We’re cautious and rightfully so, I don’t know that it’s nerve-wracking but because all of the precautions that are needed are being put in place,” said Schuessler.
+“We’re cautious, and rightfully so, I don’t know that it’s nerve-racking but because all of the precautions that are needed are being put in place,” said Schuessler.

 It’s all with the hope to be prepared for the students.